atavory/ibex/docs/source/overview.rst

 :py:class:`ibex.FrameMixin` is a mixin class providing both some utilities for :mod:`pandas` support for higher-up classes, as well as pipeline and feature operators.
 It is described in :ref:`adapting`. :py:func:`ibex.frame` is a function taking an
 `estimator conforming to the sickit-learn protocol <http://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects>`_ (either an object or a class), and returning a ``pandas``-aware estimator (correspondingly, an object or a class).
 If estimators are already wrapped (which is the case for all of ``sklearn``), it is not necessary to be concerned with these at all.

 :py:func:`ibex.trans` is a utility function that creates an estimator applying a regular Python function, or a different estimator, to a :class:`pandas.DataFrame`, optionally specifying the input and output columns.
+Again, you do not need to use it if you are just planning on using ``sklearn`` estimators.

 Ibex (mostly automatically) wraps all of :py:mod:`sklearn` in :py:mod:`ibex.sklearn`.
+In almost all cases (except those noted explicitly), the wrapping has a direct correspondence with ``sklearn``.

 Documentation Structure
 -----------------------